intel-analytics/ipex-llm/apps/recommendation-ncf/README.md

 # Recommendation
-These two notebooks demonstrate how to build neural network recommendation system (Neural Collaborative Filtering, Wide and Deep) with explict feedback using Analytics Zoo and BigDL on Spark.
+This notebook demonstrates how to build a neural network recommendation system (Neural Collaborative Filtering) with explict feedback using Analytics Zoo and BigDL on Spark.

 ## Environment
 * Python 2.7/3.5/3.6
 * JDK 8
-* Spark 1.6.0/2.1.1/2.1.2/2.2.0(This version needs to be same with the version you use to build Analytics Zoo) (wide_n_deep needs to use Spark version >= 2.1.2)
+* Spark 1.6.0/2.1.1/2.1.2/2.2.0(This version needs to be same with the version you use to build Analytics Zoo)
+* Analytics Zoo 0.3.0
 * Jupyter Notebook 4.1

 ## Steps to run the notebook